Ruelle transfer operators for contact Anosov flows and decay of correlations: Introduction and Results

 {\bf Acknowledgements.} Thanks are due to Boris Hasselblatt, Yakov Pesin, Mark Pollicott and Amie Wilkinson for providing me with various useful information, and to Vesselin Petkov for constant encouragement.
-Thanks are also due to Sebastian Gou\"ezel who discovered an error in the first version of the paper.
+Thanks are also due to Sebastian Gou\"ezel who discovered errors in the initial version of the paper.
 Useful discussions with Mark Pollicott, Vesselin Petkov, Dima Dolgopyat, Sebastian Gou\"ezel and Carlangelo Liverani during the program "Hyperbolic dynamics, large deviations and fluctuations" at the Centre Bernoulli, EPFL, Lausanne (January-June 2013) are gratefully acknowledged.